 Queen Bee School District 16 is one of two elementary (PreK-8) school districts located in Glendale Heights, Illinois.
 Glendale Heights, approximately 25 miles west of Chicago, is situated in Northwest Dupage County and Bloomingdale Township.
 It is governed by a Board of Education, whose seven members are elected by the citizens in the community.
 The Board meets monthly in open meeting sessions at the District Professional Development Center which is located in the rear lower level of Queen Bee School at 1525 Bloomingdale Road on dates publicized locally.
 The Dr. James White Administrative Center which houses the district’s central office is located in the lower southeast end of Glenside Middle School.
-In addition to the Office of the Superintendent of Schools, the Teaching & Learning Department, Fiscal Department, and Student Services Offices are located in the Administrative Center.
+In addition to the Office of the Superintendent of Schools and the Offices of Teaching & Learning, Fiscal Services, English Language Learners, and Student Services are located in the Administrative Center.

 Elementary Schools: District 16 has two primary grade level schools, Glen Hill Elementary School and Americana Elementary School, which serve Kindergarten through 4rd-grade students.

 Glen Hill Elementary School is located at 1324 Bloomingdale Road.
 The office phone number is (630)260-6141.

-Americana Elementary School is located at 1629 President st (across the street from the Glenside Public Library).
+Americana Elementary School is located at 1629 President Street (across the street from the Glenside Public Library).
 The office phone number is (630)260-6135.

-In addition to the regular education programs, schools provide special education, remedial reading, and STEM, math, gifted education, speech, bilingual education, physical education, art and music.
+In addition to the regular education programs, schools provide special education, remedial reading, STEM, math, gifted education, speech, bilingual education, physical education, art and music.
 Parent-Teacher Organizations and parent volunteer programs are an integral part of each of the schools.

 District lunch supervision programs are also in operation and parents may choose to have their children eat at school.